iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 Node ID and Layer Setting Services (LSS)
 *****************************************
 All Fortiq modules default to a CANOpen Node-ID of 1.
 This value is user settable via the Layer Setting Services (LSS) protocol.
-Node ID changes via LSS will be saved to persistent memory, meaning you must only change the value once in your initial system setup.
+Node ID changes via LSS will be saved to persistent memory, meaning you only need to change the value once in your initial system setup.
+Your Node ID may be changed at any time.

 Please refer to `this document <https://us.nanotec.com/products/manual/PD4E_CANopen_EN/bus%252Fcan%252Flss.html?cHash=0bd15c1cd3340dfc546f95e5c1f85a12>`_ for further details on Layer Setting Services.

-Please note, in order to change your Node-ID, the motor must be in LSS configuration mode, all LSS commands contain 8 bytes of data, and Node ID is not part of the COB-ID.
+Please note, in order to change your Node-ID, the motor must be in LSS configuration mode, all LSS commands must contain 8 bytes of data, and Node ID must not be part of the COB-ID.

 Sample CANOpen Project with Fullmo Kickdrive
 =============================================